 Desert Island Disc (Global A Go-Go Remix) by Bill Lupoletti & Alyssa Salomon, photographed by Alyssa Salomon.
 Click to enlarge.

-Global A Go-Go originates in the studios of WRIR Richmond Independent Radio 97.3 FM in Richmond, Virginia, USA, from which it is broadcast live every Wednesday from 3 to 5 PM Eastern time USA.
+Global A Go-Go originates in the studios of WRIR Richmond Independent Radio 97.3 FM in Richmond, Virginia, USA, from which it is broadcast live every Monday from 3 to 5 PM Eastern time USA.
 A live broadcast has a certain energy and realness that's hard to duplicate in any other format -- that's what I'm aiming for each week.
+During the Covid-19 pandemic, I'm producing the show from my home studio; I'll be back in WRIR's Studio A with live broadcasts once it's again safe for me.

 In addition to broadcasting at 97.3 FM in Richmond, WRIR simulcasts its programming on a webstream.
 So if you have a broadband connection and a media player, you can listen live to Global A Go-Go from anywhere in the world.

-Global A Go-Go is rebroadcast on five radio stations: CKDU 88.1 FM in Halifax, Nova Scotia, Canada; CKUW 95.9 FM in Winnipeg, Manitoba, Canada; KRFP Radio Free Moscow 92.5 FM in Moscow, Idaho, USA; WMNB 107.1 FM in North Adams, Massachusetts USA; and WXDR 98.9 FM in New Orleans, Louisiana, USA.
+Global A Go-Go is rebroadcast on seven radio stations: CKDU 88.1 FM in Halifax, Nova Scotia, Canada; CKUW 95.9 FM in Winnipeg, Manitoba, Canada; KBOG 97.9 FM in Bandon, Oregon, USA; KRFP Radio Free Moscow 92.5 FM in Moscow, Idaho, USA; WMNB 107.1 FM in North Adams, Massachusetts USA; WXDR 98.9 FM in New Orleans, Louisiana, USA; and the internet radio station Caribriddims International at caribriddims.com.
 The program is available to be aired by any non-profit radio station free of charge via the A-Infos Radio Project, also known as Radio4all.net.

 These recordings can be downloaded for your listening pleasure, and you can receive Global A Go-Go every week as a podcast.